KBNLresearch/isolyzer/README.md

 8. Calculate final expected file size as the largest value out of any of the above 3 values
 9. Compare this against the actual size of the image files.

-In addition to this, Isolyzer also extracts and reports technical metadata from the Primary Volume Descriptor and the Zero Block.

 In practice the following 3 situations can occur: